-The Little Miami Scenic Trail is a jewel in the crown of Ohio rail-trails.
+The Little Miami Scenic Trail is a jewel in the 330-mile network of paved, off-road trails in Ohio’s Miami Valley.
 The 78-mile paved path links Terrace Park near Cincinnati to Springfield, a dozen towns and four counties to the north.
 It passes through quaint small towns, beautiful state parks, picturesque scenery, old and new bridges and natural habitat.

 If you are interested in a shorter trip, start at Xenia Station.
 Trails radiate from Xenia like sunbeams, lending this charming town a reputation as the crossroads of Ohio trails.